 70 gpm.
 (0.2 Million Gallons of Water per day)

 Removal of Creosote oil from Groundwater

 The pilot test showed inlet levels between 3.5 and 10 ppm of free oil and suspended solids and the filter effluent contained trace amounts (less than 1 ppm) free oil and TSS.
-After the 2-month trial, it was determined that (1) 3' diameter (7ft2) Deep Bed Filter can continually process the same water that (2) 5' diameter (19.6 ft2 each or 39.2ft2 total area) multimedia filters had been processing.
+After the 2-month creosote treatment trial, it was determined that (1) 3' diameter (7ft2) Deep Bed Filter can continually process the same water that (2) 5' diameter (19.6 ft2 each or 39.2ft2 total area) multimedia filters had been processing.
 Throughout the test, the HBDF effluent did not cause the differential pressure across the GACs to rise at any level, better than expected.
 The GACs are used to remove the dissolved polychlorinated constituent in the water, which is continually monitored, to be certain that water is always below the plants regulated discharge limit for said constituent.
-Once the fuel oils are removed and the groundwater is re-mediated, the land will be converted into a public park.
+Once the creosote removal is complete and the groundwater is re-mediated, the land will be converted into a public park.